DKorchuganov/classicaplus-hugo/README.md

 ### Adding a team member

+All performers mentioned in evens should be added as team members.
+They could have a separate team member pages on the side, and could be mentioned on the common team page, which is controlled by `priority` filed in a team member data file, see below.
+Create a team member data file first, then create content files, if required.

 #### Team member data file

 1. Go to `data/team` folder and create a file with `firstname.lastname.yaml` filename format